ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/cryosms/Cryogenic-SMS-PSU-design.md

 it will not suspend the state machine.
 It will then attempt to stop any warming or cooling by queuing a "cool" or "warm" respectively.
-If the PSU was instead ramping, it will pause the ramp, set the PSU ramp endpoint to the current output, empty the rest of the event queue, then resume sso that the PSU immediately accepts that the ramp has reached its target at its current output.
+If the PSU was instead ramping, it will pause the ramp, set the PSU ramp endpoint to the current output, empty the rest of the event queue, then resume so that the PSU immediately accepts that the ramp has reached its target at its current output.

 ## Performing a Ramp